chihyang/eopl3/ch08/README.md

 In the interface of `ints-2`, types from `ints-1` is used.
 In the body of the program, only variables from `ints-2` is used.
-From the perspective of the program body, only `ints-2` is used, so it should not be unnecessary for the program body to import `ints-1`.
-As a result, `ints-1` is removed from the its environment.
-On the other hand, the type of `ints-2` is also checked in this environment.
-Because it cannot find `ints-1` from the environment, type checking just fails.
+From the perspective of the program body, only `ints-2` is used, so it should be unnecessary for the program body to import `ints-1`.
+As a result, `ints-1` is removed from its environment.
+On the other hand, the interface of `ints-2` is also checked in this environment.
+Because it cannot find `ints-1` from the environment, type checking fails.

 The key problem is the inconsistency between type dependency and value dependency.
-One possible way to solve this problem is to allow *implicit dependency*: all the modules depended by one module in the interface are automatically imported to the place where the latter is imported.
-This requires traverse through the module `dependency graph`.
+One possible way to solve it is to allow *implicit dependency*: all the modules depended by one module in the interface are automatically imported to where the latter is imported.
+This requires traverse through the module 'dependency graph'.
 (I don't like this approach, maybe a better way?)
-Another simpler way is to ignore the imports in type checker (what I do now), but this will cause inconsistency between type checker and interpreter and make the program unsafe.
+Another simpler way is to ignore the imports in type checker (what I do now), but this will also cause inconsistency between type checker and interpreter.
 Or, maybe, simply discard `import` from this exercise! ;)